Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: RELATED WORK

-As illustrated in Table~\ref{deep-learnig}, deep learning-based clutter filtering can be divided into conventional and unfolding-based models.
-The conventional models construct the networks using blocks such as CNN and long-short-term memory (LSTM).
-Shih \textit{et al}.~\cite{shih2019power} proposed a convolutional autoencoder for clutter suppression and power Doppler reconstruction.
-Brown \textit{et al}.~\cite{brown2020deep} applied 3DCNN to spatiotemporal filter in fast super-resolution ultrasound imaging.
-Ianni \textit{et al}.~\cite{di2022deep} proposed a 3D-Res-UNet to learn the power Doppler reconstruction function from sparse sequences in functional ultrasound imaging.
-Other classical deep neural modules, such as 2D U-Net~\cite{minhaz2022end}, LSTM~\cite{wang2021preliminary}, and deep residual reconstruction~\cite{ehrenstein2021rank} are also used for microvascular clutter filtering.
+Table~\ref{deep-learnig} illustrates that deep learning-based clutter filtering can be categorized into conventional and unfolding-based models.
 CORONA~\cite{solomon2019deep} is a representative of deep unfolded clutter filtering methods.
-It unfolds a rPCA model including a nuclear norm and a mixed $l_{1,2}$-norm into multiple layers and trains the network with \textit{in-silico} simulations and \textit{in-vivo} data obtained from the rPCA baseline.
-The original nuclear norm and $l_{1,2}$-norm are replaced with a mean square error (MSE) loss to measure the discrepancy between the network's outputs and the training data.
+It unfolds an rPCA model including a nuclear norm and a mixed $l_{1,2}$-norm into multiple layers and trains the network with \textit{in-silico} simulations and \textit{in-vivo} data obtained from the rPCA baseline.
 Pustovalov \textit{et al}.~\cite{pustovalov2022deep} unfolded a deconvolutional rPCA model into a DRPCANet to improve spatial resolution in the microvascular flow estimation.
-Table~\ref{deep-learnig} clarifies that the abovementioned methods were trained in a supervised manner.
-As a result, the training data not only requires extra time and effort for collection but also significantly affects the performance of the filters.
+Ianni \textit{et al}.~\cite{di2022deep} proposed a 3D-Res-UNet to learn the power Doppler reconstruction function from sparse sequences in functional ultrasound imaging.
+Other classical deep neural modules, such as autoencoder~\cite{shih2019power}, 2D U-Net~\cite{minhaz2022end}, 3D CNN~\cite{brown2020deep}, LSTM~\cite{wang2021preliminary}, and deep residual reconstruction~\cite{ehrenstein2021rank} were also used for microvascular clutter filtering.
+Since the abovementioned methods were trained in a supervised manner, training data significantly affect the performance of the filters.
+However, the \textit{in-vitro} and \textit{in-vivo} ground truth is theoretically and technically unavailable.